 Monterey Bay Aquarium Review

 Some folks think a few things are in need of maintenance and other think it's too expensive.
 And oddly, we've seen more than one review where people complain because it's "just a gigantic aquarium with fish."
-They were obviously expecting something else, but we can't quite figure out what.
+It sounds like they expected something else, but we can't quite figure out what.

 We rate the Monterey Bay Aquarium 4 out of 5.
 First, there's the irony that more than 35,000 strange and colorful ocean creatures live inside a former cannery.
-Where sardines once went into cans, more than a thousand employees and volunteers now tenderly care for the marine life so visitors can see them and learn more about the ocean and its riches.
+Instead of packing sardines into cans, more than a thousand employees and volunteers now care for the marine life.
+They do it so visitors can see the animals and learn more about the ocean and its riches.
 And they do a brilliant job of that.

 POLL: What do you think of the Monterey Bay Aquarium as a tourist destination?